Campus / Community Resources

 Multicultural Center (MCC)

-This office provides programming and services to African American, American Indian, Hispanic, Asian American, and GLBT students through an Intercultural model.
-The MCC offers a wide range of programming and advocacy activities for all members of the OSU community.
-Call for information on events, services, and opportunities to serve.
+The Student Life Multicultural Center provides programming and services to African American, American Indian, Hispanic, Asian American and LGBT+ students through an Intercultural model.
+The MCC offers a wide range of programming and advocacy activities for all members of the Ohio State community.
+Call for information on events, services and opportunities to serve.

 Location: Student Union, Suite 1000 – 1739 N. High St.